-Professional Nursing Program - Basic Track: Beginning nursing students are admitted in April and will begin their four sequential semesters of nursing courses in July or August.
+Beginning nursing students are admitted in April and will begin their four sequential semesters of nursing courses in August.
 Summer/Fall admission is offered at four sites: Lone Star College-CyFair, Lone Star College-Tomball, Lone Star College-Montgomery, and Lone Star College-North Harris.
-About 240 students enroll in the class: 50 at Lone Star College-CyFair, 40 at Lone Star College-Tomball, 30 at Lone Star College-Montgomery, and 120 at Lone Star College-North Harris.
-Due to BNE mandated teacher/student ratios, students may be accepted at a campus other than the one to which they originally applied.
+About 260 students enroll in the class: 50 at Lone Star College-CyFair, 50 at Lone Star College-Tomball, 40 at Lone Star College-Montgomery, and 120 at Lone Star College-North Harris.
+Due to Texas BON mandated teacher/student ratios, students may be accepted at a campus other than the one to which they originally applied.

 The Basic Track program is a full-time, day program.
-You will be in class/skills labs twice a week for approximately 4 hours per day between 8 a.m.-2 p.m.
-You will also practice your skills in a hospital for either a one day 10 hour clinical, or a two day clinical for 5 hours each day.
-Most clinicals are in the day but some are scheduled at night based on hospital availability.
-We cannot guarantee which class, lab, or clinical days/times will be available when you register.
-Lastly, you will have computerized exams on Friday mornings or afternoons.
+Class/skills labs are twice per week for approximately 4 hours per day between 8 a.m.-2 p.m.
+Clinicals are in a hospital for either a one day 10-12 hour clinical, or a two day clinical for 5 hours each day.
+Most clinicals are in the day, but some are scheduled at night based on hospital availability.
+Computerized exams are on Friday mornings or afternoons.
 Studying and projects require an additional time commitment.

 Several exit options are available within the Professional Nursing Program track.